-At December 31, 2016, the Company had in place two commercial paper programs: a \$2 billion Euro-commercial paper program for the issuance of commercial paper in a variety of currencies, and a \$2 billion commercial paper program for the private placement of U.S. dollar denominated commercial paper in the United States.
-At December 31, 2016 and 2015, \$57 million and \$132 million, respectively, was outstanding under the \$2 billion program in the United States.
+At December 31, 2017, the Company had in place two commercial paper programs: a \$2 billion Euro-commercial paper program for the issuance of commercial paper in a variety of currencies, and a \$2 billion commercial paper program for the private placement of U.S. dollar denominated commercial paper in the United States.
+At December 31, 2017 and 2016, \$259 million and \$57 million, respectively, was outstanding under the \$2 billion program in the United States.

-In addition, during 2016, the Company exercised its option to further extend the maturity of its \$2 billion multicurrency revolving credit facility to 2021.
-The facility is for general corporate purposes.
+In addition, the Company has a \$2 billion multicurrency revolving credit facility, maturing in 2021, for general corporate purposes.
 Interest costs on drawings under the facility are LIBOR or EURIBOR (depending on the currency of the drawings) plus a margin of 0.20 percent, while commitment fees (payable on the unused portion of the facility) amount to 35 percent of the margin, which represents commitment fees of 0.07 percent per annum.
 Utilization fees, payable on drawings, amount to 0.075 percent per annum on drawings up to one-third of the facility, 0.15 percent per annum on drawings in excess of one-third but less than or equal to two-thirds of the facility, or 0.30 percent per annum on drawings over two-thirds of the facility.
-No amount was drawn at December 31, 2016 and 2015.
+No amount was drawn at December 31, 2017 and 2016.
 The facility contains cross-default clauses whereby an event of default would occur if the Company were to default on indebtedness as defined in the facility, at or above a specified threshold.